KaranjotVendal/KaranjotVendal/README.md

 - 👋 Hi, I’m @KaranjotVendal
 - 👀 I’m interested in Data Science and ML
-- 🌱 I’m currently pursuing CSE
+- 🌱 I’m currently pursuing master's at Queen mary University of London
-- 📫 How to reach me karanjotvendal@gmail.com
+- 📫 you can reach me at karanjotvendal@gmail.com

 <!---
 KaranjotVendal/KaranjotVendal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.